Learn how you may be putting your office and your business at risk every day

 Practical Advice: Have all your employees, including yourself, keep their passwords to themselves.

 6. Stop Updating your Anti-Virus

-Forget about the malware while you at it, too.
+Forget about the malware while you are at it, too.

 5. Do Not Have an Anti-Virus at all.

-Increase you risk by thinking that if you do not browse the web, you are safe.
-By forget that email cannot be received without being connected to the internet, double that risk.
+Increase your risk by thinking that if you do not browse the web, you are safe.
+By forgetting that email cannot be received without being connected to the internet, double that risk.

 4. Download, Install and Click on Everything!

-Not just that – also open everything that alerts you that your computer have been hacked, spoofed, phished, infected and generally crashed.
+Not just that – also open everything that alerts you that your computer has been hacked, spoofed, phished, infected, and generally crashed.
 Especially when it blinks pretty colors, urging you to install their program.